 - Explain what shopping small and/or local does for the economy and the community

-As a sustainable brand the number one thing you want to be emphasizing any time of year are your values.
+As a sustainable brand, the number one thing you want to be emphasizing any time of year is your values.
 Your dedication to the planet, people, and making the world better than you found it.
 This means that consumerism shouldn’t be at the top of your priority list but supporting your people, creating unique experiences, and helping your customers get creative are all actionable ways for you to stand out from the rest.

-When is The Best Time To Have a Sale
+When To Have a Sale

 Sales are great, the power of your story is greater.
 Lean into the story behind your brand instead of having to compete in the mass of sales at the end of the year.